Emily-Jiang/mp-istio-sample/README.md

 ### Inject Faults to Provoke Fault Tolerance Behavior

-**ServiceB is currently coded to succeed only every nth time it's called - where n is the succeedFrequency property in the serviceA configmap**
+**ServiceB can be configured to succeed only every nth time it's called - where n is the failFrequency property in the serviceB configmap**

 Delays and faults can be injected into the service calls to test the fault tolerant behavior of the application.
 A sample Istio routing rule is provided which will cause 75% of calls to serviceB to fail.
 The sample routing rule can be installed with this command

     kubectl create -f manifests/fault-injection.yaml

+and deleted with:

+    kubectl delete -f manifests/fault-injection.yaml

 You can experiment with the percentage to provoke different fault tolerance behavior.
 For example, a percentage of 100 will cause the fallback method of serviceA to be invoked every time and the result will always be similar to:
 ```